Ellaine-2003/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 This script prints the absolute pathname of the current working directory.
 This script prints list of content in directory
+This script changes the working directory to the users home directory